 - Screenshots of communication with your client about your services

 If you are shipping a physical product to your client, organize tracking on the item to ensure a record of its delivery.
-Specifically, if you register for tracking on products sent through mail, you can mitigate “product not received” disputes.
+Specifically, if you register for tracking on products sent through the mail, you can mitigate “product not received” disputes.
 If a client claims a product is lost, you’ll be able to use the tracking history to help challenge their dispute.

 6. Send strong, legally binding contracts through HoneyBook

 Always send a contract through your HoneyBook project.
-This is one of the single most important sources of evidence banks look for when they review disputes.
+This is one of the most important sources of evidence banks look for when they review disputes.
 Contracts show banks that your client is legally obliged to make payment(s) to you for your services, and it can often render any disputes inapplicable.

-Explore Contracts7.
-Review your contracts and receive verbal agreement
+7. Review your contracts and receive verbal agreement

 8. Include a cancellation/and or dispute clause in your contracts